Paramathic/stoicc-docs/index.md

 ## Overview

-Sparsity is uniquitous in domains such as machine learning, where weight matrices for linear layers can be pruned to create sparse matrices.
+Sparsity is ubiquitous in domains such as machine learning, where weight matrices for linear layers can be pruned to create sparse matrices.
 To achieve the best balance between model accuracy, memory usage, and performance, different sparse formats are more optimal for different regions of the sparse matrix.
 However, current tools only allow a single sparse format to be used per matrix.

 **We introduce STOICC, a novel tile-based sparsity compiler that enables multiple sparse formats to coexist in the same matrix.**